-This is the first course of three field instruction courses taken during the second year of the MSW degree program.
+This is the first of three field instruction courses taken on a decelerate schedule when permissions is granted by the Director of Field Education.
 It requires a total of 225 hours of field learning in a social service agency in addition to 14 hours of field seminars held on campus.
-Students will work under the supervision of an experienced social worker in a field agency setting that will focus on their specific practice concentration (Clinical or Leadership in Organizations and Communities).
-Therefore, students will have the opportunity to build upon and refine application of the core competencies within their concentration area.
 The hours provided to the agency are part of field learning and a salary will not be provided.
 Seminar sessions will be used to help students analyze practice experiences in their field placements.
 Sessions will be conducted in a discussion format that encourages students to examine and reflect upon their professional development and demonstration of social work competencies.
 Prerequisite: SWK 557- Field Instruction and Seminar II